Manual pre-processing

 2. Convert the files.

-4. Create the master flat, by subtracting the master bias on each frame.
+4. Create the master flat, by subtracting the master bias.

 5. Create the master dark, without subtracting the master bias.

-6. Calibrate the images, with flat and dark masters.
+6. Calibrate the images, with master flat and dark.

 9. Stack the images.